xRWA: A Cross-Chain Framework for Interoperability of Real-World Assets: Related Works

 \subsection{Summary and Motivations}

 Recent developments indicate that RWAs have already been deployed across multiple sectors of the financial industry, with initiatives ranging from tokenized government bonds and money market funds to gold and real estate.
-At the same time, academic research has largely concentrated on single-chain architectures and survey studies.
-This contrast reveals a critical gap: although RWAs are increasingly deployed on different blockchain systems, they remain isolated within their respective environments, lacking mechanisms for interoperability or cross-chain recognition.
+Meanwhile, academic research has largely concentrated on single-chain architectures and survey studies.
+This contrast reveals a critical gap: although RWAs are deployed on different blockchain systems, they remain isolated within their respective environments.
 Each implementation therefore operates in a silo, limiting the broader financial utility of tokenized assets.
-Motivated by this observation, we propose a cross-chain framework for RWAs that addresses the challenges of redundant authentication and low efficiency, and enables secure, decentralized interoperability across multiple blockchains.
+Motivated by this observation, we propose a cross-chain framework for RWAs that addresses the challenges of redundant authentication and low efficiency, and enables secure interoperability across multiple blockchains.